clientinfo/Spotify-OSC-Integration-for-VRC/ReadMe.md

 12. Everything should work now

 Bug:
- - Textbox is not disapearing when switching avis
+ - tool breaks when switching between to many avis

 Disclaimer: I do not Provide Updates if that tool breaks and wont provide any support if you dont know what to do.